Enrique Tarrio: Role in the January 6 attack

-By November 2021, at least two dozen Proud Boys members and affiliates had been indicted for their alleged roles in the 2021 United States Capitol attack.
-Tarrio and the Proud Boys were subpoenaed by the House Select Committee on the January 6 Attack in November 2021 relating to the organization's alleged involvement.
+By November 2021, at least two dozen Proud Boys members and affiliates had been indicted for alleged roles in the 2021 United States Capitol attack.
+After the assault on the Capitol, Tarrio said he would neither "support" nor "condemn" the attack and did not "sympathize" with lawmakers.
+By January 2022, at least 37 members of the Proud Boys were arrested and charged with January 6-related offenses.
+Tarrio and the Proud Boys were subpoenaed by the House Select Committee on the January 6 Attack in November 2021.
+In February 2022, under subpoena, Tarrio gave a deposition to committee investigators and two committee members.